cathzzr2/Portfolio/README.md

 # Portfolio
 Welcome to Catherine Zhao's micro-portfolio!
+This repo shows my personal/team projects only.
+If you want to learn more about my internship/research experience, please feel free to visit my [LinkedIn](https://www.linkedin.com/in/cathzzr2/).

 ## Personal Info
 - **Education**: Junior in Computer Science @**Columbia University, Barnard College**